mitulsavani/X_O/README.md

 The following components were built to complete the GameScreen:

 *  `Board` which renders the grid background
-*  `Cell` are used by Board to render 9 squares which finishes our 3x3 grid
+*  `Cell` is called by Board to render 9 squares which finishes our 3x3 grid
-*  `Button` is used by Cell to render the value( X / O / null ) of that cell
+*  `Button` is called by Cell to render the value( X / O / null ) of that cell
 *  `Player` to indicate players turn

 All custom custom components have a set of props which I am validating using [Prop-Types](https://github.com/facebook/prop-types).